 Candidates are required to exhibit the following professional dispositions at all times during their enrollment at Western: collaboration, honesty/integrity, respect, commitment to learning, emotional maturity, responsibility, fairness, and the belief that all students can learn.
 Failure to adhere to these professional dispositions is grounds for dismissal from the program.

 All persons seeking initial teaching licensure in the Teacher Education Program must complete the professional education sequence offered by the Department of Educational Studies.
 The sequence includes EIS 202, 301, 305, and 401*.
-Full acceptance to the Teacher Education Program is required to enroll in EIS 401.
-Teacher Education requires a 2.50 cumulative GPA or permission of major department to enroll in EIS 303.
+(Exception: Early Childhood Education majors consult department advisors.)
+Full acceptance to the Teacher Education Program is required to enroll in EIS 303 or any field experience requiring teaching.
+The Teacher Education program requires a cumulative and major 2.50 GPA or a cumulative and major 2.75 GPA (depending on the major) to enroll in EIS 303 or any field experience that requires teaching (see departmental program requirements).
 A grade of C or better is required for all professional education courses.
 In addition, a minimum of 12 s.h. of student teaching is required (see departmental program requirements).

 All persons seeking an Illinois professional educator license (early childhood, elementary, secondary, or special) must satisfy a State mandate which requires coursework in the identification, psychology, and methods of teaching the exceptional child, including without limitation, the learning disabled child.
 Courses at Western Illinois University which satisfy this requirement are (grade of C or better required):